 Globally, the World Health Organization (WHO) sets recommended maximum levels for NO₂, at 25 μg/m3 for each 24-hour mean, and 10 μg/m3 for the annual mean level.
 However, like with particulate matter, these levels are only guidelines rather than regulated standards.

 In the United States, NO₂ is regulated as a criteria pollutant under the National Ambient Air Quality Standards (NAAQS) set by the Clean Air Act.
 The NAAQS sets both primary and secondary standards, with 1-hour averages of 100 ppb as a primary standard and an annual mean of 53 ppb as a primary and secondary standard for NO₂.
-The NAAQS standards are meant to protect human health and the environment, and they use NO₂ as an indicator for general nitrous oxide pollution.
+The NAAQS standards are meant to protect human health and the environment, and they use NO₂ as an indicator for general nitrogen oxide pollution.

 Nitrogen dioxide concentrations differ across different regions of the world as they can be attributed to both the human activities occurring and the regulations put in place by the local government to reduce emissions.